BAC Lightning F6

 A small gun sight was added from thin clear plastic.

-The model was finished by fitting the remainder of the parts like gears, refuelling probe, stabilizer with a metal linking pin from a paperclip, pitot tube and air brakes.
+The model was finished by fitting the remainder of the parts.
+The main landing gears were set.
+The stabilizers were fitted with a metal linking pin from a paperclip.
 The windshield needed a tiny bit of white glue to close the gaps and some fine retouching with a fine brush.

 Now, a little bit of wash was applied to the moving surfaces gaps, some panels and bits using ready to apply wash from PROMODELLER #003 with a fine brush.
 After drying, the overall model was given a gloss coat of Johnson Klear/Pledge to protect the decals and get an even overall gloss shine.